chef/chef-web-docs/content/ctl_chef.md

 `-b`, `--berks`

 :   Create a Berksfile in the cookbook.
 Default: disabled.
 Optional.
-    must be specified to override the default creation of a policyfile instead of a berksfile.
+    Use to create a berksfile by overriding default creation of a Policyfile. instead of a berksfile.

 `-C COPYRIGHT`, `--copyright COPYRIGHT`